-Shinjuku is home to many themed izakayas and cafes, including Christon Cafe (designed based on an European church of the olden times), Alice in Wonderland Cafe, Arabian Rock Persian Restaurant, and more!
+Shinjuku is home to many themed izakayas and cafes, including Christon Cafe (designed based on a European church of the olden times), Alice in Wonderland Cafe, and more!

 “Let’s meet in front of the LOVE sculpture.”
 The large red LOVE statue is a common meeting place in Shinjuku as it is very obvious and easily accessible.
 You may have seen this statue in some movies or dramas, but did you know that there are many different versions all around the world?

 Brave the crowds and get your Korean food fix by just walking about ten minutes from Shinjuku East Exit.